-To support students in making the best choices they will:
+To support students in making the best choices they:

-- > Have an assembly lead by Mr Pryde - Receive guidance from their Form Tutor - The online options system is set up so that students will automatically have to opt for an appropriate set of options.
-This is individualised to take account of student progress during Key Stage 3 - > Guided time in a computer room to make their actual choices online - The choices of every individual student will then be quality assured in school to ensure it maximises their chances of success
+- 1. Have had an assembly lead by Mr Leese - 2.
+Will receive guidance from their Form Tutor - 3.
+Will use the online options system which is set up so that students automatically have to opt for an appropriate set of options. - 4.
+Will have guided time in a computer room to make their actual choices online

+The choices of every individual student will then be quality assured in school to ensure it maximises their chances of success